pesterhazy/sparkling-example/README.md

 A quick example to demonstrate how to use Flambo (https://github.com/yieldbot/flambo).
 Flambo allows you to use Apache Spark (https://spark.apache.org/) from Clojure.

 The example is a simple Apache log analyzer.
 It reads an access log ("access.log" in the project directory) and counts how often URLs were requested, sorted by frequency.
+The example was inspired by a [blog post](http://alvinalexander.com/scala/analyzing-apache-access-logs-files-spark-scala) by Alvin Alexander.

-To try it out, the only thing you need is `leiningen`; Spark is pulled in automatically as a dependency:
+To try it out, the only thing you need is `leiningen`; Spark is pulled in automatically as a dependency.

-1. Get a sample access log:
+1. Get a sample access log, e.g.:

         wget -O access.log http://redlug.com/logs/access.log